creativetimofficial/ct-vuetify-material-dashboard-pro/README.md

 **Vuex** is a state management pattern + library for **Vue.js** applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
 It also integrates with Vue's official devtools extension to provide advanced features such as zero-config time-travel debugging and state snapshot export/import.

 Let us know what you think and what we can improve below.
 And good luck with development!

+Special thanks go to:
+- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Vuetify Material Dashboard 2 PRO.
+You can use it to gain insights into your sources of traffic.

 ## Getting Started
 - Install Nodejs from [Nodejs Official Page](https://nodejs.org/en/)